RUGSoftEng/2017-Hestia-Server/README.md

 # How to get setup for development
 1. Install pip on your machine
-(optional: use virtualenvwrapper to create a virtual environment)
+2. (optional: use virtualenvwrapper to create a virtual environment)
-2. Clone the repository.
+3. Clone the repository.
-3. cd into your repository
+4. cd into your repository
-4. Run 'pip install source/requirements.txt'
+5. Run `pip install source/requirements.txt`
-5. Run the webservice using 'python3 source/application.py'
+6. Run the webservice using `python3 source/application.py`

 # Information
 - [Virtual environment setup](https://virtualenvwrapper.readthedocs.io/en/latest/install.html)